Vitamin B12 Deficiency

 Q: Can vitamin B12 deficiency cause depression?

 A: Yes.
-A vitamin B12 deficiency can cause a wide range of symptoms, including psychiatric symptoms like irritability, depression and psychosis.
-The Ada app can help you check your symptoms.
-Download the free app or find out more about how it works.
+A vitamin B12 deficiency can cause a wide range of symptoms, including psychiatric symptoms like irritability, psychosis and depression.
 It is important to remember that depression can be caused by a number of different factors.
 If a person suspects that a vitamin B12 deficiency may be implicated in their depressed mood, they are advised to speak to a healthcare practitioner.

 Q: Is there a link between alcohol and vitamin B12 deficiency?